claranet/terraform-datadog-monitors/middleware/php-fpm/README.md

 Creates DataDog monitors with the following checks:

-- php_fpm busy worker
+- Php-fpm busy worker
-- Can't connect to php-fpm
+- Php-fpm ping url does not respond

 ## Inputs